Coastal tourism development

 Recreation

-Sports areas, a beach club and a marina guarantee exclusive experiences for residents and tourists.
+Sports areas, a beach club, and a marina offer residents and tourists exclusive experiences.

 SUSTAINABLE DEVELOPMENT

 The design integrates the natural environment with respectful infrastructure.
-The conservation of the coastal landscape is prioritized, ensuring harmony between nature and urban planning.
+The conservation of the coastal landscape is prioritized to ensure harmony between nature and urbanism.

-The use of local materials and energy efficiency strategies reduces the ecological footprint, generating a sustainable destination.
+Using local materials and energy-efficient strategies reduces the ecological footprint, creating a sustainable destination.

 INTEGRAL SPACES

-Each area of the master plan offers a differentiated experience.
-From the access with the aerodrome and commerce to the beach with marina and hotel.
+Each zone of the master plan offers a unique experience.
+There is everything from access with an aerodrome and commerce to a beach with a marina and hotel.

-The spaces have been designed to adapt to the environment, prioritising views, accessibility and comfort.
+These spaces have been designed to adapt to the environment while prioritizing views, accessibility, and comfort.

-This tourism development redefines the balance between infrastructure and nature, creating an exclusive destination without compromising the environment.
+This tourism development project strikes a balance between infrastructure and nature, creating an exclusive destination that does not compromise the environment.

-Connecting tourism, recreation and sustainability, the project marks a milestone in responsible coastal planning.
+By connecting tourism, recreation, and sustainability, the project sets a new standard for responsible coastal planning.